What Is Vitamin B10 (PABA)? Possible Benefits And Side Effects

 2. Absorbs UV rays from the sun

 UV rays damage include photocarcinogenesis and photoaging.
-A study has shown that PABA is an effective UV absorber that acts as a UV filter and protects against the sunrays harmful effects.
+A study has shown that PABA is an effective UV absorber that acts as a UV filter and protects against the harmful effects of the sun rays.
 It is added to sunscreens as a limited ingredient.
 [2]

 3. Helps with hair growth